monogatari-pl/com_cloudtemple_senderblocker/README.md

 The sender(s) email address will be added to the corresponding list (You may need to refresh the browser in order for the changes to show up in the Preferences panel).

+# How to retrieve the list of blacklisted/whitelised senders

+Via the CLI for now:

+      zmprov ga user@example.com amavisBlacklistSender
+      zmprov ga user@example.com amavisWhitelistSender